aosaf-ershad-chowdhury/angular-tour-of-heroes/README.md

 # AngularTourOfHeroes

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.8.
+It was made after going through the second tutorial (Tour of Heroes) provided officially by Angular's Documentation

 ## Development server